rmcanany/SolidEdgeHousekeeper/README.md

 **Editing the Formula**

 You can optionally change the formula.
-Click the `Edit Formula` button and type the desired expression.
+Click the `Edit Formula` button in the toolbar and type the desired expression.
 For example, if you wanted all parts from Project 7481, **either** made out of Stainless, **or** engineered by Fred, you would enter the formula shown, i.e., `A AND (B OR C)`.

 **One More Thing About the Formula**